 The Company and subsidiaries (the "Group") are engaged in preceding business and vessel chartering.
 Please refer to note 14.

 (2) Approval date and procedures of the consolidated financial statements:

-These consolidated financial statements were authorized for issue by the Board of Directors as of March 11, 2024.
+The consolidated financial statements were authorized for issuance by the Board of Directors on March 14, 2025.

 (3) New standards, amendments and interpretations adopted: